-Your roof may be warranted for 15, 30 or even 50 years, but it may not last that long depending on the slope of the roof, the quality of the installation, the quality of the ceiling ventilation and the weather conditions in your area.
+Your roof may be warranted for 15, 30, or even 50 years, but it may not last that long depending on the slope of the roof, the quality of the installation, the quality of the ceiling ventilation, and the weather conditions in your area.

-How long a roof lasts in general
+How long does a typical roof last?

 Wood shingle roofs typically last 20 to 30 years.

 Metal roofs can last 40 to 50 years.

 Slate, copper, and tile roofs can last up to 100 years or even longer.

 Is there a way to tell if you need a new roof?

 Signs your roof needs replacement